mrsaraei/ViT-2SPN/README.md

 - **ssp_vit2spn.py:** Trains the self-supervised model using unlabeled images to extract meaningful features.
 - **finetune_vit2spn.py:** Fine-tunes the pretrained model for classification tasks using labeled data.
 ## Usage
-To run any of the scripts, you can execute them as follows:
+Update the paths in the scripts to reflect your own, and to execute any of the scripts, you can run them as follows:

 ```bash
 python ssp_vit2spn.py